 Consult your RV owner’s manual or RV dealer for sealants compatible with any surfaces you are resealing.

 RV Storage Tip Number 2.
-Store RV Indoors Or in Covered Area
+Store RV Indoors Or in a Covered Area

 The best storage scenario is to store your RV indoors or under a covered area.